 restaurant, bar and reception

 Our food is fresh, seasonal, local and where available, organic.
 We only source food from producers with high animal welfare standards.
-Our Head Chef, Andrew Hilton, works with many small local producers in and around Dorset and the New Forest.
+Our Head Chef, works with many small local producers in and around Dorset and the New Forest.

 All our draught beers are brewed in the UK.
 We have guest beers from local Dorset micro-breweries, premium largers and bitters all brewed by Shepherd Neame in Kent and a Suffolk cider.
 Our bar stocks probably the widest range of organic spirits and soft drinks available in the UK.